SachCZ/raytracer/README.md

 target_link_libraries(main raytracer::raytracer)
 ```

-And finaly to write some code using raytracer include the header in your sources:
+And finaly to write some code using raytracer, include the header in your sources:
 ```c++
 #include <raytracer.h>
 ...